abdulbadii/rename_batch_emulated_PCRE/README.md

 ren [mv option] 'SOURCE  ;;DEST'
 or
 copy [cp option] 'SOURCE  ;;DEST'
-if it's duplicated and changed function name to 'copy':
+if it's been duplicated and changed its name to 'copy':

 rename GNU-extended regex pattern SOURCE to become DEST which may backrefer to any captured group in the SOURCE
 Note the doubled semicolon (;;) as the start of destination field and the enclosure by quote pair either ' ' or " "